 I want to say before we leave this subject that I and my co-workers at Sociological Images take our mistakes in putting these posts onto the web very seriously.
 As I said earlier in this post, we should have killed the posts right there and then.
 And to do anything else was a screw-up.

 We’re kind of sick about this.
 Because we know that so much of this blog is the best work we’ve ever made.
-But, unfortunately, lies, half truths, and embellishments on this blog are so widespread, that our only recourse is to retract the entire thing.Lisa Wade is a professor of sociology at Occidental College.
+But, unfortunately, lies, half truths, and embellishments on this blog are so widespread, that our only recourse is to retract the entire thing.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.